 Methodology

 Each firm was scored across six weighted dimensions.
-For Nashville — the healthcare capital of America and home to HCA Healthcare, Community Health Systems, and dozens of hospital management companies — we applied additional weight to each firm's ability to navigate the Tennessee Consumer Protection Act (TCA 47-18-101 et seq.), the state's six-year statute of limitations on written contracts under TCA 28-3-109, and UCC filings registered with the Tennessee Secretary of State.
-This evaluation was conducted independantly with data current through February 2026.
+For Nashville — Tennessee's capital city and the headquarters of HCA Healthcare, Community Health Systems, and dozens of healthcare staffing firms that depend heavily on merchant cash advances — we applied additional weight to each firm's understanding of the Tennessee Consumer Protection Act (Tenn.
+Code Ann. § 47-18-101), the Debt Management Services Act (§ 47-56-101), and the state's usury framework under § 47-14-103 which caps interest on business loans under $250,000 at the formula rate or 24%.
+This evaluation was conducted independently with data current through February 2026.

 Attorney